Last Updated on May 29, 2025 by SampleBoard

 This includes black water from sewage or drainage systems, which contains bacteria and viruses that pose health risks when exposed to such outbreaks.

-Your home's humidity should be below 60% so that mold does not breed in your living space.
-After cleaning and sanitizing the whole area after water damage, you move on with the restoration process.
+After cleaning and sanitizing the entire area following water damage, you proceed with the restoration process.

 Water damage restoration is different from the water removal process.